MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-webapp.md

 4. To enable your app to access Defender for Endpoint and assign it **'Read all alerts'** permission, on your application page, select **API Permissions** > **Add permission** > **APIs my organization uses** >, type **WindowsDefenderATP**, and then select **WindowsDefenderATP**.

    > [!NOTE]
-   > WindowsDefenderATP does not appear in the original list.
-You need to start writing its name in the text box to see it appear.
+   > *WindowsDefenderATP* does not appear in the original list.
+Start writing its name in the text box to see it appear.

    ![Image of API access and API selection](images/add-permission.png)